 The monasteries held stable through the following centuries, though not without significant strife during wars such as those that saw the Byzantine Empire fall to the invading Ottoman Turks.
 The religious sanctuary held on as a bastion of Eastern Orthodoxy, attracting visitors and monks from beyond Greece’s borders.

 By the 1800s, this notable center of Orthodoxy had caught the eye of the Russian Empire.
-Eastern Orthodoxy was the empire’s largest religious group by far, and when the Byzantine Empire fell centuries prior, the Russian leaders set out to establish themselves as their successors.
+Eastern Orthodoxy was the empire’s largest religious denomination by far, and when the Byzantine Empire fell centuries prior, Russian leaders set out to establish themselves as their successors.
 Just as the Emperors of Byzantium (officially the Eastern Roman Empire or simply the Roman Empire) inherited Rome’s tradition of calling their leader Caesar, the Russian emperors adopted the title Czar.

 The Czars saw a presence in Mount Athos as another way to cement their daddy role over the Eastern Orthodox faith, and set quickly to establishing and furnishing monasteries of their own across the peninsula.
-Imperial Russian interest persisted for a century, and in 1913 the czar Nicholas II made a power play by sending thousands of Russian monks to Mount Athos and officially demanding that it become independent.
+Imperial Russian interest persisted for a century, and in 1913 the czar Nicholas II made a power play by sending thousands of Russian monks to Mount Athos and officially demanding that it be afforded independence.
 Greece capitulated and bestowed autonomy on the peninsula, but dreams for total Russian imperial domination ceased existing when the Russian Empire itself did in 1917.

 Mount Athos’s current constitution was made law in 1924, and the active Greek Constitution of 1975 guarantees the monastic republic’s autonomy.